Table of contents

 4. Even before Covid, CBD and nearly inner-city jobs were only growing in Sydney and Melbourne but were shrinking in most other Australian cities.
 Covid – outside of construction - has now put the kibosh CBD orientated new jobs.

-5. Most new jobs are still in other suburban areas, with three out of four jobs widely dispersed.
+5. Most new jobs are still in outer suburban areas, with three out of four jobs widely dispersed.
 See the diagrams below.
 Diagrams one and two are what is in most town planners’ heads, but the third diagram is what really goes on.
 Employment In Australias Biggest Cities

 6. Living in a large Australian capital city doesn’t mean travelling much further than living in a smaller capital or major regional town.